tradingstrategy-ai/tqdm-loggable/README.md

 If the application is running without a proper terminal, non-interactive progress messages will be used.
 Otherwise progress bar is delegated `tqdm.auto` module to maintain the compatibility with any `tqdm` system without any changes to code.

+`tqdm_loggable` has also progress bar workarounds for [Jupyter Notebook environments](https://jupyter.org/) like [Datalore](https://www.jetbrains.com/datalore/) which [are not 100% compatible](https://jupyter.org/) with the original Jupyter Notebook.

 The Python logger instance used to log the messages is named `tqqm_loggable.tqm_logging`.